The Meaning of Numbers: The Number 116

 They (those who are defiled, verse 15) personally profess to know God, but in their works they deny Him, being abominable and disobedient, and reprobate unto every good work (Titus 1:16, HBFV).

-God commanded ancient Israel to observe what is known as a Sabbatical year (Exodus 23:10 - 11, Leviticus 25:1 - 7, 19 - 23).
-The beginning of this special period was proclaimed on the Day of Atonement (Yom Kippur) at the start of every seventh year.
+116 is also related to a special regularly occurring year in God's calendar.
+The Lord commanded ancient Israel to observe what is known as a Sabbatical year (Exodus 23:10 - 11, Leviticus 25:1 - 7, 19 - 23).
+The beginning of this special period was likely proclaimed on Tishri 1, the first day of the Hebrew civil year.

-During a Sabbatical year the land rested from any agricultural activity, the law of God was read publically, and Israelites were to cancel all debts to fellow Israelites (Deuteronomy 15:1 - 4).
-A Biblical Sabbatical year ran from October 4 in 116 A.D. to September 23 in 117.
+During a Sabbatical year the land rested from any agricultural activity, the law of God was read publicly, and Israelites were to cancel all debts to fellow Israelites (Deuteronomy 15:1 - 4).
+A Biblical Sabbatical year ran from September 25 in 116 A.D. to September 14 in 117.

 Appearances of Number One Hundred Sixteen